RayHightower/rayhightower.github.com/source/_posts/2013-06-27-video-education-pechakucha-at-tablexi.markdown

 comments: true
 categories: [ BeabgleBone Black, Education, Raspberry Pi ]
 ---
-[PechaKucha](http://pechakucha.com) is a presentation format developed in Japan.
+[PechaKucha](http://pechakucha.com) is a presentation style developed in Japan.
 The PechaKucha format is 20x20: The presenter must share an idea in twenty slides, each displayed for exactly twenty seconds, advancing automatically.
 Total presentation time = six minutues, forty seconds.

 [TableXI](http://www.tablexi.com/blog/2013/06/practice-begins-with-play-a-table-talk/developers/) hosted a PechaKucha on June 13th with the theme _Developer Education_.
 I was one of six presenters invited to speak.
 Video appears below: